Conjur99/hafb-cpp-fundamentals/PS_Commands.md

 ```

-## Scope
+## Variable Scope
-- Local, then Global, then file
+- Looks first in Local, then Global, then file

 ## Build
 Need rules in `CMakeLists.txt` files